ShonenNoSeishin/FNMWatui/README.md

 docker compose-up --build -d
 ````

-To see the logs of your container, you can run :
+To see the logs of your container, you can run this query :

 ````bash
 docker logs <container_name>